 How Stocks are Traded on the Stock Market

-In the old days in 1792, a stock trade was a fairly straight forward process.
+In the old days in 1792, the stock trade was a fairly straightforward process.
 The broker representing a shareholder who would like to sell a stock would talk to other brokers and find a broker looking to buy.
 They would negotiate a price and make a deal.
 The buyer would pay and the seller would receive stock ownership certificates.

-If you have ever bought or sold stock, you know that you have to do so through a stock broker.
-The stock broker has access to sophisticated systems that link in to a series of exchanges that execute the trade.
+If you have ever bought or sold stock, you know that you have to do so through a stockbroker.
+The stockbroker has access to sophisticated systems that link into a series of exchanges that execute the trade.
 Most of us never think about those systems and exchanges, but I was just there and I thought it was interesting.
-Here is how a stock trade works from the buyer side.
+Here is how a stock trade works from the buyer’s side.

 Example of a Trade Circa 1980

 In the old days, Joe would call up his stockbroker and say, “Mr. Stock Broker, buy me 100 shares of Citi.”
 At that point, the broker would call his trading desk and tell them to buy 100 shares of Citi for Joe.
 The trading desk would call their floor trader at the New York Stock Exchange, and that trader would find someone who wants to sell 100 shares of Citi.
 Those people would meet at a spot on the floor where a specialist is posted for that stock and the two traders would agree on a price.

 If no one was selling, then Joe’s trader would just buy the stock from a specialist who keeps an inventory of Citi in case anyone wanted to buy it but couldn’t find a seller.
 Once an agreement was made on the price, the trade would take place and Joe would be the proud owner of Citi.
 Joe’s broker would keep the stock in his account until he wanted to sell it or transfer it to another broker.